Cheapest States for Notary Public Commission in 2026

 Cost Tiers by State

-The following table categorizes states into cost tiers based on the typical expenses associated with becoming a Notary Public:
+The following table categorizes states into tiers based on the general cost of obtaining a Notary Public commission:

 Bottom Line